sadanandpai/git-guide/README.md

 ### 1. I want to clone a project and start going through the code

-- Get the repo url/link
+- Get the repo URL/link
 - Open your terminal
 - Navigate to the location in the terminal where you want your project to be cloned
-- Enter the command `git clone url`
+- Enter the command `git clone URL`

-The repo url can be found inside repo.
+The repo URL can be found inside the repo.

 <img width="905" alt="repo clone" src="https://user-images.githubusercontent.com/12962887/170861577-d7111658-96df-4b43-918b-2e2ab3395efd.png">